quincy/matchers-presentation/presentation/slides.md

         clock = mock(TradeClock.class);
         marketDao = mock(MarketDao.class);

-        // Given
         portfolio = new Portfolio.Builder()
-                // I have 100 shares of MSFT stock .withPosition(new Position("MSFT", 100.0))
+                // Given I have 100 shares of MSFT stock .withPosition(new Position("MSFT", 100.0))
                 //   And I have 150 shares of APPL stock .withPosition(new Position("APPL", 150.0))
-                .withTradeExecutor(
-                    new TradeExecutor(clock, marketDao))
+                .withTradeExecutor(new TradeExecutor(clock, marketDao))
                 .build();
     }
 <!-- .element style="font-size: 0.4em;" -->